 What does “Preaching to the Choir” Mean?
 An idiom is figurative speech that is used to translate a thought or expression.
 Most of them date back hundreds of years and are still used today in every day conversation.
-One popular idiom still used today is “preaching to the choir.”
+One popular idiomatic phrase still used today is “preaching to the choir.”
 Here you will find the meaning of this phrase, the story of where the phrase originated from, examples of how it is used in every day conversation/statements and other ways to say the phrase to convey the same meaning.

 Preaching to the Choir

 Preaching to the Choir Meaning

 When you are telling someone something that they already know or arguing an opinion that they already agree with, you are said to be “preaching to the choir.”

 This phrase began in the 1800s, but back then it was “preaching to the converted.”
 It was used to describe preachers on Sunday who preached to their congregation about accepting God in their lives when they obviously already had, otherwise they would not be present in church.
 Sometime in the 1970s the phrase was changed to “preaching to the choir,” but the meaning was still inherently the same.

 Examples in Statements